Discover the basics to understand how Flutter. Learn the key concepts programming languageand much more.

 Creating layouts

 Flutter offers several widgets for creating and organizing layouts.
-These include "Container", which lets you define the size, margin and color of an element, "Row" and "Column", which let you create linear layouts, and "Stack", which lets you superimpose elements one on top of the other.
+These include "Container", which lets you define the size, margin and color of an element, "Row" and "Column", which create linear layouts, and "Stack", which lets you superimpose elements on top of each other.
 These widgets can be combined and hierarchized to create complex user interfaces.

 User interaction management